Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

-\begin{enumerate} \item We evaluated in a subset of 6 HEAREval tasks encompassing music, speech and environmental sounds.
+In addition to the brain alignment measurements, we measured the downstream performance of the different audio models, to determine whether there is a correlation between the representation quality and its alignment with auditory cortex.
+To measure downstream performance, we followed the HEAREval benchmark protocol \cite{turian2022hear}: Firstly, we evaluated in a subset of 6 HEAREval tasks encompassing music, speech and environmental sounds.
 The tasks are music note classification (NS), music genre classification (GC), speech commands recognition (SC), speech emotion recognition (ER), acoustic event detection (FSD) and acoustic event classification (ESC).
-These 6 tasks come from well-known datasets in the audio processing community and cover a diverse set of relevant auditory tasks. \item We used the HEAREval downstream model, which consists of a multi-layer perceptron with limited hyperparameter exploration.
-Yet, unlike in the standard HEAREval approach where the last layer of the upstream model is used as input to the downstream model, here we combine the representations from all the layers, so that the procedure is better aligned with how the audio-brain alignment is measured. \item We obtain a summary metric by calculating z-scores from each task metric and then taking an average over the 6 tasks. \end{enumerate}
+These 6 tasks come from well-known datasets in the audio processing community and cover a diverse set of relevant auditory tasks.
+Secondly, we used the HEAREval downstream model, which consists of a multi-layer perceptron with limited hyperparameter exploration.
+Yet, unlike in the standard HEAREval approach where the last layer of the upstream model is used as input to the downstream model, here we combine the representations from all the layers, so that the procedure is better aligned with how the audio-brain alignment is measured.
+Finally, we obtain a summary metric by calculating z-scores from each task metric and then taking an average over the 6 tasks.

-Figure \ref{fig:perfvsr2} shows that the overall performance metric exhibits a strong positive Pearson correlation ($r=0.91$ and $r=0.85$ for B2021 and NH2015 respectively) with $R^2$ from the regression analysis.
+The top row in Figure \ref{fig:corr} shows that the overall performance metric exhibits a strong positive Pearson correlation ($r=0.90$ and $r=0.89$ for NH2015 and B2021, respectively) with the $R^2$ from the regression analysis.
 Overall, there is a clear trend: models that perform better on downstream tasks also show stronger alignment with the auditory cortex.
-Even when excluding a few poorly performing models (DCASE2020, MetricGAN, DeepSpeech and SepFormer), the correlation remains high and significant ($r=0.72$ and $r=0.73$ for B2021 and NH2015 respectively).
+Even when excluding a few poorly performing models (DCASE2020, MetricGAN, DeepSpeech and SepFormer), the correlation remains high and significant ($r=0.71$ and $r=0.70$ for NH2015 and B2021, respectively).

-Figure \ref{fig:perfvsrsa} presents the same analysis using the $\rho$ value obtained with RSA.
+The bottom row in Figure \ref{fig:corr} presents the same analysis using the $\rho$ value obtained with RSA.
 The conclusions remain consistent across both types of analysis, showing a clear positive correlation between downstream performance and alignment with the auditory cortex on both datasets.